FreeDSx/LDAP/docs/Server/General-Usage.md

 $server->run();
 ```

-If your backend class also implements `RootDseHandlerInterface`, you do not need to call `useRootDseHandler()` — the
+If your backend class also implements `RootDseHandlerInterface`, you do not need to call `useRootDseHandler()` — it will be used automatically.
-framework detects and uses it automatically.

 ## SASL Authentication